Skip to content

 The Truth About Having Dairy in Your Diet

-By rebecca in The Wellness Program
+By rebecca in Client Resources

 Dairy tends to spark some controversy.
 Some claim that pasteurized, low-fat dairy is healthy and should be consumed two to three times per day1, while others say that raw, full-fat dairy is a health food2.
 Some, however, insist on no dairy at all.